davidbroughsmyth/IOT-asic-designs/doorbell/README.md

 ### Doorbell Risc-v ISA based IOT device
-Very basic doorbell with one button to activate a bell The implementation is using Verilog to define a small Risc-v processor optimised to run the doorbell program, then use Openlane to build the physical design ffor a ASIC chip.
+A very basic doorbell with one button to activate a bell.
+The implementation is using Verilog to define a small Risc-v processor optimised to run a  doorbell program, then use Openlane to build the physical design to target a ASIC chip.

 #### Block Diagram
 ![image](../images/riscv_doorbell_bd.png)